 - Add it to the food processor and quickly add the remaining ingredients.
 Process until completely smooth.
 It will be VERY runny at this step, but will firm up in the freezer.
 Pour into a bowl and place in the freezer for 20-30 mins until it's firm enough to whip.

-- If it gets too hard, just let it sit at room temperature until it softens back up.
+If it gets too hard, just let it sit at room temperature until it softens back up.
 Whip just a few minutes until fluffy.
-Spread a thick layer onto the top of the bottom cake, place the next cake on top.
-The best way to frost a cake is to add a super thin layer on the top and sides and smooth it out (a crumb coat).
-It doesn't need to be perfect, just a thin layer to seal crumbs.
-Place in the fridge to chill for about 30 minutes.
-This will make frosting the cake much easier.
+Spread a thick layer onto the top of the bottom cake, place the next cake on top and frost the top and sides as desired.

 - It's crucial to use a superfine blanched almond flour because it is what makes the cake so moist and light and fluffy.
 I do not have luck with Bob's Red Mill, but love King Arthur, Honeyville, Wellbees, Nature's Eats, Heb brand (in TX) all work well.